thiswillbeyourgithub/wasp-os/README.rst

-fork, mainly to implement the sleep tracker app : https://github.com/thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os
+This fork was created to develop the [sleep tracker app](https://github.com/thiswillbeyourgithub/sleep_tracker_pinetime_wasp-os)